 - Solving Equations – introduced in the elementary grades.
 If students have a firm grasp on how to isolate the variable using inverse operations, then they will be more successful when the variable is on both sides or when they are solving systems of equations.

-- Measures of Central Tendency – introduced in Grade 6.
+- Measures of Central Tendency and Variability – introduced in Grade 6.
 Mean, median, mode, and range will follow students from Grade 6 to the ACT.
 On the practice ACT I took, I saw at least two questions regarding this skill.
 Armed with a calculator, there is nothing challenging about this skill — except remembering what each word means.

 - Percents – introduced in Grade 6.
 The mistake I saw most often when solving problems involving percents was that students struggled to move the decimal the correct direction the correct number of times.
 Though I don’t think percents are explicitly expounded on more in high school, it is one of the most applicable real-world skills.